taylorjdawson/Content/projects/Plasma MVP/JavaScript/Enqueue/task.md

 It's time to write ourselves an exit queue!
 Super exciting!

 This queue will allow people to exit from the plasma chain.
-Remember that a Queue is a [FIFO Stucture](?tab=details).
+A Queue is a [FIFO Stucture](?tab=details).

 You'll need to create two `public` methods on our `ExitQueue`: